stuartMoorhouse/pipes-wiki/Native-Javascript-Compiler-for-Pipes.md

 Here:

+- The return value is an array of strings with generated code.
 - `tempVarPrefix` is a string which this block need to use as prefix if it generates variables.
 This ensure the variables within the block are unique.
 - `inputVariables` are the names of the variables to use as input, in the form of: